emanuxd11/LBAW-feup/Component Deliveries/ER.md

 ![Sitemap](images\sitemap_2363.png)

-The ProjectSync system is structured into four primary domains, encompassing static pages for system information dissemination (Static Pages), pages facilitating the exploration and organization of the project teams and tasks (Project Pages), individual user-specific pages such as the user profile (Authenticated User Pages), authentication pages for user login and registration (Users Authentication Pages), and sections dedicated to administrative functionalities (Admin Pages).
+The **ProjectSync** system is structured into five primary domains, encompassing static pages for system information dissemination (Static Pages), pages facilitating the exploration and organization of the project teams and tasks (Project Pages), individual user-specific pages such as the user profile (Authenticated User Pages), authentication pages for user login and registration (Users Authentication Pages), and sections dedicated to administrative functionalities (Admin Pages).

 ### 2. Wireframes

 Wireframes serve as essential blueprints in the realm of web design and application development.
 They offer a structured visualization of layout concepts, content placement, and the overarching design at the page level.
 These wireframes meticulously allocate space, provide a clear hierarchy of content, and illuminate the availability of various features within the design canvas.
 Furthermore, wireframes are invaluable tools that help streamline the decision-making process and ensure that design ideas are effectively communicated among team members and stakeholders.

-For the ProjectSync system, the wireframes for the **HomePage (UI01)**, the **Project Workspace (UI07)**, and the **Login page (UI06)** are presented below.
+For the **ProjectSync** system, the wireframes for the **HomePage (UI01)**, the **Login page (UI06)** and the **Project Workspace (UI07)** are presented below.

 #### UI01: HomePage